smartcontractkit/external-adapters-js/packages/sources/ccip-read/README.md

-# Chainlink External Adapter for Durin
+# Chainlink External Adapter for CCIP Read

-The Durin adapter acts as the gateway server for the Durin protocol as outlined here https://github.com/Arachnid/EIPs/blob/durin/EIPS/eip-3668.md.
+The CCIP Read adapter acts as the gateway server for the CCIP Read protocol as outlined here https://github.com/Arachnid/EIPs/blob/ccip-read/EIPS/eip-3668.md.
 It's job is to take in data from a client, fetch proofs from outside the L1 chain and return it to the client.

 ### Environment Variables